bradflaugher/AI-Harmony-Book/README.md

 <img src="./covers/BradFlaugher-Audiobook.png" alt="Description" width="200" height="200">

-# Buying or Compiling Your Own PDF Copy 📄
+# Compiling Your Own PDF Copy 📄

 The pdf copy of the book has many fancy formatting options enabled, see the preview below.